krvarma/Sparkfun_TSL2561_SparkCore/README.md

  4. TSL2561 SDA to D0

 ###How to run the application###
 Load the sample application into the Spark Core.
 Open the Web Page in an editor and replace the tokens *deviceid* and *access token* with actual values.
 Open the web page in a browser and press ***Connect*** Button.
+Open the tsl2561.ino file and replace the <<deviceid>> token with your PushingBox device id.

 ![Wiring][5]